Media Arts and Technology Minor

 This course demystifies the process for digitally enhancing, retouching, and restoring images with industry standard raster software, using best practices for image acquisition and specialized image manipulation techniques.
 Students should have a solid working knowledge of current industry standard raster software.
 (Prerequisites: MAAT-107 or equivalent course.)
-Lab 3, Lecture 2 (Fall).
+Lab 3 (Fall).

 Operations Management in the Graphic Arts

 An in-depth study of the factors affecting the efficiencies and effectiveness of print media organizations and ultimately their profitability.
 Includes consideration of both internal factors, such as quality level goals, training, scheduling, plant layout, and financial management, as well as external factors, such as safety enforcement, and environmental and legal issues.
 Lecture 3 (Fall).

 This course covers fundamentals of color measurement, color management system, and color reproduction technology for color matching and color image reproduction.
 Emphases are placed on CIE colorimetry, device calibration and characterization, and color management systems.
 (Students cannot take and receive credit for this course if they have taken PPRT-602.)
 Lab 2 (Fall).

 Topics in Media Arts, Sciences and Technology provides a platform for students to explore the most contemporary issues in the rapidly evolving fields of media arts, media sciences and media technologies.
 The content taught in this course will change frequently and the course may be repeated for credit, however each particular topic may have limits on repeatability.
 Lecture 3 (Fall, Spring).